 Job & Internship Postings

-If you are considering an internship for academic credit, please consult your concentration’s academic department on specific requirements.
-Then, be sure to visit the Center for Internship and Community Engagement . to complete the appropriate steps to register your internship site and enroll in a class.
+o Research from the National Association of Colleges and Employers (NACE) shows that 65% of students who participate in internships receive at least one job offer upon graduation.
+Mihaylo Career Services recommends that all business students complete at least one internship before graduation.
+If you are considering an internship for academic credit, be sure to consult your concentration’s academic department for specific requirements.
+In addition, the Center for Internship and Community Engagement can help you to complete the necessary steps to register your internship and enroll in the proper class.

 Departments and Centers & Institutes:

 Many of Mihaylo’s academic departments and Centers & Institutes also post job and internship opportunities for our students.
 To learn more, please visit their websites:

 Centers & Institutes »

 In addition to Titan Connections, there are other external job sites that can be useful for students: